GitCommander29/HealthBot/README.md

 Every doctor has different sections for treatment, here HealthGPT+ provides suitable doctors to treat particular diseases within the nearby location.

-  # how to run project in codespaces
+  # Steps to run the project in codespaces
 <h4>1>python --version(If it doesn't install then install it first)</h4>
 <h4>2>pip install virtualenv</h4>
 <h4>3>virtualenv venv</h4>